Support for All Students

 - Names and phone numbers for two emergency contacts

-- A list of current medication you are taking (please include dosage and purpose information for each medication)
+- A list of current medications you are taking (please include dosage and purpose information for each medication)

 - The name and phone number of your service coordinator if you receive Regional Center services.